 Conclusion

 The choice between underground power lines and overhead power lines ultimately depends on cost, reliability, maintenance, and project requirements.
-For the rural and industrial area, overhead distribution with overhead transformers and pole-mounted consumers is very quick and easy to install as well as maintain.
+For rural and industrial areas, overhead distribution with overhead transformers and pole-mounted solutions is very quick and easy to install as well as maintain.

-Underground distribution, however, is really reliable, safe, and has no visual disorder since everything is underground, making good choice for urban environments, data centers, and renewable energy projects, even though the initial installation costs are higher.
+Underground distribution, however, is highly reliable, safe, and reduces visual clutter since everything is underground, making it a good choice for urban environments, data centers, and renewable energy projects, even though the initial installation costs are higher.

 Regardless of the choice that meets your needs, the correct transformer solution is the key to performance and long-term value.
 This is where Daelim Transformer shines.
 With more than two decades of global manufacturing experience, Daelim has a full line of overhead and underground transformers designed, tested, and certified to meet international standards such as UL, CSA, and IEC.